 Ditch the faceless chains.
 Here’s the best independent coffee shops in Derbyshire to combine with a walk

-This post was updated on 13th May 2021 but I would still advise checking opening details before travelling.
+This post was updated in May 2022.
 Here are my favourite places for coffee and a walk in and around Derbyshire.

 Best places for coffee and a walk in the High Peak